w3c/wot-marketing/material/wot_explainer_notes.md

 ## Scene 12
 ![Scene12](script_images/Scene12.png)
-* Text:
+* Spoken:
     - spoken: Now Joe is ready to tackle his next IoT challenge
         - Alt: Now the developers are ready to tackle their next IoT challenge
-    - written: Extend a hotel's building automation system with home automation components and give the house technician a nice user interface for operating it
     - spoken: And yes, Web of Things is THE methodology (he)'ll choose
         - Alt: And yes, Web of Things is THE methodology they'll choose
+* Text (on job posting):
+    - Extend a hotel's building automation system with home automation components and give the house technician a nice user interface for operating it
 * Staging:
     - Show job board
     - Zoom in on a job posting with the above written text, picture of a hotel